The Homeless Families Foundation educates and nurtures children while empowering families to achieve stable housing and self-sufficiency.

 History of The Homeless Families Foundation

 HFF began operations with five modest apartments and an all-volunteer staff.
-Today HFF uses a housing first model that moves families directly into permanent housing and continues to provide case management and support until the family becomes stable.
+Today HFF uses a Rapid Re-housing model that moves families directly into permanent housing and continues to provide case management and support until the family becomes stable.
+To help families address the complex factors that affect their stability HFF provides and/or connects them with: crisis intervention, literacy and basic education skill-building, workforce training and placement, parenting education, mental health/substance assessment and counseling.